NVIDIA/bare-metal-manager-core/book/src/docker/development.md

 ```

 If you see errors check you don't have Postgres already running.
 The unit tests expect a local Postgres instance.
-The docker-compose environment starts it's own Postgres on the same port, so they will conflict.
+The docker-compose environment starts its own Postgres on the same port, so they will conflict.

 ## Seeding DB